 For companies that have experienced a decline in workforce productivity, a novel and effective method to measure individual productivity will be required.
 This may also be the case for other metrics, such as quality of work.
 To counteract these negative results of the WFH model, leadership needs to focus on boosting collaboration efforts and increasing employee engagement through new methods.

 To start revamping the process, organizations need to start using Salesforce, Zoom, Teams, Box, and similar products to the full extent.
 When used correctly, these systems together drastically increase interaction, helping you identify and resolve challenges, and concurrently revealing the patterns of success that you can build on.
-These analytics can be accomplished without intrusion, and the data will also be a useful tool for the employees in helping them decide which relationships to invest their time and efforts in.
+These analytics can be accomplished without intrusion, and the data will also be a useful tool for employees by helping them decide which relationships to invest their time and efforts in.

 How NMS Can Help

-As with any novel situation, the more experience and insight you can gain, the more effective you will be in overcoming challenges.
+As with any novel situation, the more experience and insight you can gain, the more effective you will be in overcoming the challenges.
 However, you will come across unintended consequences of new adoptions in the form of small bumps on the road or large roadblocks.
 Our team of consultants have successfully guided small, medium, and large companies through business transformation, change management, and performance improvement initiatives.
-We will help you use this time to build your company for the digital era and stand by your side as you emerge with a competitive advantage in operations and talent management.
+We will help you use this time to build your company for the digital era, and stand by your side as you emerge with a competitive advantage in operations and talent management.

 About the Author